cyber-prophet/cy/README.md

 Or, if your system is MacOS or Linux (but not Linux under WSL) - you can launch Wezterm app.
 It should be configured to use `nu` with `cy` from the very start.

-To start using cy, follow the instructions on your screen.
+To start using Cy, follow the instructions on your screen.
 They should include:

 1. Go through the wizard `cy config new`.
 2. See all the commands in logical order by executing `cy`.